nazliander/crypto-currency-streaming-prices/README.md

 # crypto-currency-streaming-prices

-A Python project for analysing real-time crypto-currency prices using Kafka and Spark.
+A Python project for analysing real-time crypto-currency prices using Kafka and Spark Structured Streaming.